-Our specialist French teacher, Mrs Williams, teaches the subject throughout the whole school.
+Our specialist French teacher, Mrs Tatton, teaches the subject for Key Stage 2, and Mrs Whitehurst teaches the subject to Nursery and Key Stage 1.
 We introduce French to the youngest of our children in the Nursery where it is integrated into the Early Years Foundation Stage curriculum.
 The children learn to recognise the French names for colours, animals etc. and they learn to count.
 These sessions are fun and the children are very proud to be able to speak French.